aphilippopoulos248/PokeNet/README.md

 Charmeleon, Pidgeotto, Machoke, Nidorina, Marowak.
 A middle stage shares features with the form below it and the form above it, so it has the least distinctive silhouette of the three.
 That is a real visual property of the problem, and a model that had memorised leaked images would not reproduce it.
+This is exactly the kind of pattern that told me the score was genuine rather than a leakage artifact - a leaky model's mistakes look random, not structured like this.

 Ditto (0.58) is a different failure: it is a featureless pink blob whose whole gimmick is transforming into other Pokemon, so a chunk of its images arguably